 6. Trim the excess fabric as close to the thread as possible.

-7. Remove the newly sewn sleeve, turn it right side out, then slip it back over the jar.
+7. Remove the newly sewn sleeve, turn it right side out, then slip it back over the bottom of the jar.

 5. Tomato Stake Fall Tree